-When the MTA successfully performs the initial Commit operation (as described in section 7.2.1 for an embedded MTA) for a Gate, the CMTS must send a Gate-Open message.
+When the MTA successfully performs the initial Commit operation for a Gate, the CMTS must send a Gate-Open message.

 8.4.7 Procedures for Closing a Gate

 The CMTS MUST release all resources associated with the gate, delete the gate, delete associated Service Flow(s) using a DOCSIS DSD message, and send a Gate-Close message when it receives an explicit release message from the MTA client (as described in Section 7.3.3 for embedded MTAs), or when it detects that the client is no longer actively generating packets and not generating proper refreshes for the flow associated with a gate.